trellisorg/platform/packages/rx-dynamic-component/README.md

 # @trellisorg/rx-dynamic-component

-A library for dynamically loading angular modules and components anywhere in the DOM from any observable in your application
+A library for dynamically loading angular modules and components anywhere in the DOM with support for Inputs and Outputs.

-Working example: check `apps/rx-dynamic-component-demo`
+Working example: check `apps/rx-dynamic-host`

-to run demo: `yarn nx serve rx-dynamic-component-demo` and navigate to `http://localhost:4200`
+to run demo: `yarn nx serve rx-dynamic-host` and navigate to `http://localhost:4200`

-> \*Note: If you are using Angular <14 you will need to install v0.1.9, if using Angular ^14 any version will work.
+> Note: If you are using Angular <14 you will need to install v0.1.9, if using Angular ^14 any version will work.

 ## Adding to your application: